top of page

 Skye trail route

-There is a wide range of accommodation along the Skye Trail, from cozy guest houses and hotels to opportunities for wild camping.
-During my hike, I exchanged ideas with numerous other hikers and received valuable tips and recommendations.
-Therefore, I would like to warmly recommend the following accommodation to you.
+There is a wide range of accommodation along the Skye Trail, from cosy guesthouses and hotels to wild camping.
+During my hike, I spoke to numerous other hikers and received valuable tips and recommendations.
+I would therefore like to recommend the following accommodation in particular.

-Hut: There is a hut at Rubha Hunish and just before Elgol (Camasunary Hut) where you can spend the night.
-However, there is no food for sale there – the huts are freely available to hikers and are simply furnished.
+At Rubha Hunish (shortly after the starting point) and shortly before Elgol, there is a bothy (Camasunary Bothy) where you can stay overnight.
+However, there is no food available for purchase there – the huts are freely available to hikers and are simply equipped.

-Tip: Reserve your hotel or hostel early, as they usually book up very quickly.
+Tip: Book your hotel or hostel early, as they tend to fill up very quickly.

 Stage 1: Floodygarry